FloodSax are now extensively used indoors to soak up leaks, spills and floods.

 The absorbent technology within FloodSax means they are as useful in their ‘dry’ state as they are when soaked in water to turn them into alternative sandbags.

-It means drips and leaks can fall onto the material which then absorbs it, stopping it from leaking any further.
+They have a large surface area which means drips and leaks can fall onto the material which then absorbs it, stopping it from leaking any further.

 Facilities managers use them in commercial buildings to deal with leaking roofs, pipes and radiators and many plumbers now carry them as an essential part of their kit.